Wreath Macdonald operators: Wreath Macdonald functions

-(3) For any edge sequence $b$, the length of $\shape(b)$ is precisely the number of $0$'s positioned to the right of at least one $1$.
-Given $\alpha\in Q$, our choice of $N_\bullet$ ensures that the number of $0$'s positioned to the right of $1$'s in the interleaved edge sequence defining $\lambda$ will not exceed $|N_\bullet|$. \end{proof}
+\begin{proof} \begin{enumerate} \item This follows from the fact that $N_\bullet$ and $-\kb(\lambda)$ are congruent modulo $\Z(1,\dotsc,1)$, and the coordinates of the latter sum to zero. \item This follows from \cite[I.1, Ex.
+8]{Mac} after taking our labeling conventions into account. \item For any edge sequence $b$, the length of $\shape(b)$ is precisely the number of $0$'s positioned to the right of at least one $1$.
+Given $\alpha\in Q$, our choice of $N_\bullet$ ensures that the number of $0$'s positioned to the right of $1$'s in the interleaved edge sequence defining $\lambda$ will not exceed $|N_\bullet|$.\qedhere \end{enumerate} \end{proof}

 An immediate consequence of parts (2) and (3) of Lemma~\ref{SumR} is the following:

 \begin{prop} Under the compatibility condition \eqref{Compatibility} between $N_\bullet\in (\Z_{\ge 0})^I$ and $\alpha\in Q$, the wreath Macdonald polynomials $P_\lambda[X_{N_\bullet};q,t]$ indexed by $\lambda\in \Y$ satisfying $\ell(\lambda)\le |N_\bullet|$ and $\kb(\lambda)=\alpha$ form a basis of $\Lambda^I_{N_\bullet}$. \end{prop}